: Justin Katigbak / Travel Portland

 Northeast Portland

 Perhaps no place embodies the diversity of the city quite like Northeast Portland, located on the east side of Martin Luther King Jr. Boulevard and north of Burnside Avenue.
 Anchored by the Lloyd Center and Moda Center at the Rose Quarter for sports, concerts and other performances, the Lloyd District and Alberta Arts District are full of local shops, breweries, boutiques and brunch spots — all best accessed on foot or by bike.
-Don’t miss Kee’s Loaded Kitchen in the King neighborhood and Nicholas Restaurant for authentic Lebanese cuisine on Northeast Broadway.
+Don’t miss Kee’s #Loaded Kitchen in the King neighborhood and Twisted Croissantfor innovative creations based on the namesake flaky pastries.
 A bit farther east, in the Hollywood District, the Hollywood Theatre is a neighborhood gathering spot that hosts top-notch films and events year-round.
-Try some of the city’s best takeout from Gado Gado and pastries from Vivienne Kitchen & Pantry.
-A few miles east, grab a locally sourced beverage or treat from the Native-owned Bison Coffee House in the Cully neighborhood or a hot-wing and mac-and-cheese creation at Trap Kitchen PDX.
+Try some of the city’s award-winning Indonesian cuisine from Gado Gado and or hit up a cooking event at Vivienne Kitchen & Pantry, a book store focused on the culinary arts.
+A few miles east, grab a locally sourced beverage or treat from the Native-owned Bison Coffee House in the Cully neighborhood or creative small plates and big burgers at Arrowood.
 Grab your takeout for a picnic at Irving Park, Grant Park or Rose City Park.

 Explore more of Northeast Portland’s neighborhoods: Alberta Arts District, Lloyd District, 28th Avenue, Beaumont, Cully, Roseway, Sandy Boulevard, 42nd Avenue.